How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Discussion and Conclusions

 We investigated the reliability of source-aware evaluation metrics for speech-to-text translation~(ST) when the original source transcripts are unavailable and have to be replaced with synthetic alternatives.
 We systematically examined two types of textual proxies, automatic transcripts (ASR) and back translations (BT), and analyzed their impact on COMET and MetricX across different datasets, languages, and models.
 In addition, we also delved into the problem of re-segmenting and aligning these synthetic sources with the corresponding reference translations, a critical step for computing reliable evaluation scores.

 Our findings demonstrate that both synthetic sources constitute effective substitutes for manual transcripts, both under controlled conditions (Sections~\ref{sec:exp-src-controlled} and~\ref{sec:synth-source-analysis}) and in the wild (Section~\ref{sec:realistic}).
 This supports the use of source-aware metrics in ST evaluation (RQ1), a practice whose methodological assumptions and effects have received little attention.
 Between ASR-based and BT-based sources, the former exhibit superior reliability compared to the latter, provided that the transcription quality is high enough.
 Extensive experiments in diverse conditions indicate that case-insensitive WER, computed without punctuation, should not exceed 20\% (RQ2).\footnote{We highlight that the application of the threshold requires estimating the error rate of the ASR system used to generate the synthetic source.
-This information can either be inferred from known performance in similar operational conditions, a situation that rarely occurs, or measured on a suitable test set, whose availability is far from guaranteed.} Finally, we showed that the proposed cross-language re-segmentation algorithm (XLR-Segmenter) allows for reliable evaluation even when audio-text alignments are unavailable (Section~\ref{sec:realistic}), yielding only negligible degradation (RQ3).
+This information can either be inferred from known performance in similar operational conditions, a situation that rarely occurs, or measured on a suitable test set, whose availability is far from guaranteed.} Furthermore, we showed that the proposed cross-language re-segmentation algorithm (XLR-Segmenter) allows for reliable evaluation even when audio-text alignments are unavailable (Section~\ref{sec:realistic}), yielding only negligible degradation (RQ3).
 The experiments also revealed that our boundary refinement step effectively restores the semantic correspondence between automatically generated ASR segments and the reference translation segments.
 A surprising outcome that emerged during the study is that COMET appears to make relatively limited use of the source text.
-Despite this, what was observed for MetricX also holds true for COMET, which further strengthens our findings.
+Despite this, what was observed for MetricX also holds true for COMET, providing additional support for our conclusions.

+The robustness of these findings extends beyond the high-resource conditions of MuST-C and Europarl-ST. Experiments on the Bemba-English language pair (Section~\ref{sec:additional-exps_low-resource}) confirm that the observed patterns hold in a genuinely low-resource scenario, where both metrics and synthetic sources operate under substantially more constrained conditions.
+Furthermore, a direct validation against human quality judgments (Section~\ref{sec:additional-exps_DA}) shows that the synthetic variants of COMET and MetricX reach correlations with human assessments that are even stronger than their standard counterparts, which in turn outperform all other automatic metrics considered, and are consistently superior to their source-free variants.
+Taken together, these results substantially reinforce the generalizability and practical relevance of our conclusions.